Christian Watt: Institutionalisation

-In 1877, Watt's son, Peter, was drowned at sea, an event to which Watt attributed her being admitted to an asylum.
+In 1874, Watt's son Peter drowned at sea.
+Watt attributed her later asylum admittance to this event.
+Peter was followed by her son Joseph in 1876 (of tetanus) and husband James in 1877 (also drowned).

 According to the case notes of the Aberdeen Royal Asylum at Cornhill, Watt was first admitted on 15 November 1877 with the diagnosis of "mania".
 According to both case notes and Watt's memoirs, Watt's mental health crises were characterised by religious delusions and a preoccupation with religious matters.
 On 29 December 1877 she was discharged as "recovered".
 However, on 29 January 1879 she was readmitted, again with a diagnosis of "mania".
 On 25 June 1879 she was discharged "recovered", but was readmitted a final time on 17 September 1879.
 During her time spent in the asylum, Watt became known as one of the "characters" of the institution.
 She remained there for the rest of her life, working, on day releases, in the laundry building at Cruden Bay Hotel.
 She died in 1923 at the age of ninety.

 Memoirs

-She was a well-educated woman and wrote her memoirs.
+She waswell-educated, and wrote her memoirs.
 She was encouraged by two fellow patients, a doctor and a solicitor, at the Royal Aberdeen Asylum.
 These memoirs tell the story of her own life and the history of her family, which included members of the local minor nobility.
 They give an insight into the lives of fishing families in the latter half of the 19th century.
 Her account was written in pencil, in a clear hand.
 According to her memoirs, patients were not allowed quill pens, for fear they would use them as a weapon or drink the ink.

 Her writings were published posthumously as The Christian Watt Papers, edited by her descendant David Fraser, in 1983.
 An alternative edition was released in 1994, from the original manuscript owned by her granddaughter, Christian Sims.
 Some scholars have expressed doubt over the authenticity of the published Watt papers, positing that they might have been written by one of her descendants.
-However, the style resembles that of other memoirs by less-educated writers, and the use of pencil accords with the fact that asylum patrons were forbidden the use of pens.
+However, the style resembles that of other memoirs by less-educated writers, and the use of pencil accords with asylum patrons beint forbidden the use of pens.
 Moreover, if Watt did not write the memoir herself, it is agreed that what was written was informed by her reminiscences.